pulumi/registry/themes/default/content/registry/packages/newrelic/installation-configuration.md

 ## Configuring Credentials

 You can find information in the [New Relic](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/) docs regarding how to create the specific keys.
-Once obtained, there are two ways to communicate your authorization tokens to Pulumi:
+Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi:

 1. Set the environment variables `NEWRELIC_API_KEY`, `NEW_RELIC_API_KEY` and `NEW_RELIC_ADMIN_API_KEY`: